Hotels in Ma’in

 The area sits below sea level in the hills above the Dead Sea, with hot mineral water flowing through a rocky valley.
 This gives Ma’in a completely different feel from Amman, Petra, Aqaba, and Wadi Rum.
 It is a strong choice for couples, wellness travellers, road-trip guests, and visitors who want a relaxing stay between Madaba, the Dead Sea, Wadi Mujib, and Mount Nebo.

-Because Ma’in is a small destination, hotel inventory may be limited.
+Because Ma’in is a small destination, hotels may be limited.
 Some travellers stay directly near the hot springs, while others choose nearby Dead Sea or Madaba hotels and visit Ma’in by car.
 Use BooksyGo to compare available Ma’in hotels and nearby stays by guest rating, price, facilities, and location.
 Check the hotel address carefully, especially if you want to stay directly at Ma’in Hot Springs rather than in Madaba, Sweimeh, the Dead Sea resort area, or Amman.

 Best Areas to Stay in Ma’in